Here’s how to build the top line muscles of your naturally gaited horse while also developing balanced, quality smooth gait.

 In 2007, I purchased my naturally gaited Tennessee walking horse, Makana, and later, my naturally gaited fox-trotting mare, Lady.
 In my quest for learning, I traveled to a variety of clinics.
 These gaited experts encouraged us to lower the horse’s head and neck for relaxation and it would help us establish a natural smooth gait.
 Many believed the lower the horse’s head is to the ground the better.

-I knew that relaxation of mind and body are foundations in dressage, and I have come to realize the importance relaxation has in developing smooth gait.
+I knew that relaxation of mind and body are dressage elements, and I have come to realize the importance relaxation has in developing smooth gait.
 A tense back leads to pace, hard trot or a short, rushed gait.
 A relaxed back leads to quality smooth gaits.

 Lowering the head and neck is one way to help the naturally gaited horse relax.
 There are other effective ways to aid in relaxation.
 Did you know that lowering the head and neck alone, doesn’t strengthen the top line muscles of the horse?
 Plus, prolonged long and low teaches the horse to travel on the forehand.
 I wish I knew this back then.
-It would have saved me years of retraining.
+It would have saved me years of retraining my horses into a posture of relaxed balance.

 Why lower isn’t better

-Did you know that the horse’s head and neck weigh up to a nineth of the horse’s body weight?
-Think about how this affects the horse’s balance when the head and neck are projected ahead of the body mass and nod with each step.
+Did you know that the horse’s head and neck weigh up to a tenth of the horse’s body weight?
+When the head and neck are projected ahead of the body mass in a long and low position nodding up and down with each step, think about how this affects balance of the naturally gaited horse.

-Long and low, especially as low as you can go, trains the horse to travel on the forehand.
+Long and low, especially as low as you can go, conditions the horse to travel on the forehand.
 This leads to tripping.
-Plus, the low neck position collapses the chest muscles, so the horse isn’t lifting the shoulders and wither.
+Plus, the low neck position collapses the chest muscles.
+In this position the horse is unable to lift the shoulders and wither.
 Instead, the horse develops a habit of slouching.
 Watch the video below for a good demonstration of this point.

 Watch: Too Low and on the Forehand